2 Quarts Chicken Broth

 - Preheat oven to 425°.
 Place the carrots on a rimmed baking sheet.
 Drizzle with melted butter, season to taste with salt and pepper, and toss to coat.
 Roast until the carrots are tender and just beginning to brown, about 25 minutes.
 Let the carrots cool slightly.

 - Toast pistachios in a dry skillet over medium-low heat, stirring occasionally, until golden brown, about 6 minutes.
 Transfer to a small plate and let cool.
 Add sesame seeds, coriander seeds, cumin seeds, fennel seeds, zahtar and peppercorns to same skillet.
 Toast, stirring often, until fragrant, 1-2 minutes.
 Transfer spices to plate with nuts and let cool.
-Transfer nut and spice mixture and 1 teaspoon salt to a food processor or a mortar and pestle and coarsely grind.
+Transfer nut and spice mixture and 1 teaspoon salt to a food processor, spice grinder or a mortar and pestle and coarsely grind.
 (Cooks' Note: Dukkah can be made 1 week ahead.
 Store airtight at room temperature.)

 - Strain the chicken broth.